eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 The code was well crafted and well-printed for easy reading.
 Everything was nicely aligned and it was easy to understand what was going on in the libraries as everything was so aptly named.
-The project was successfully compiled and run, but the code documentation was not visible, so it was difficult.
+The project was successfully compiled and run, There was a difficulty because the code documentation was not prepared well.

 Requirement | Finding
 ------------ | -------------